-The service has been awarded continuous improvements around communication and the dining experience.
+The service has been awarded a continuous improvement rating around implementation of the quality programme.

 Consumer rights

 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.